CHOOSING YOUR NEW SOUND LEVEL METER

 Tripods are used so that you don’t disturb the sound field with your body or your movements.
-Use any good tripod to hold the microphone or sound level meter with the microphone attached.
+Use any good microphone tripod or sound level meter tripod with the microphone attached.
 If the microphone is connected to the sound level meter by cable, use an extension rod to be sure that your measurements are correct and that you or your tripod do not interfere with measurement.

 IDENTIFY YOUR EXACT MEASUREMENT LOCATION